herayang/sudokuSolver/README.md

  # Overview

-This is a Sudoku solver that reads in a file of unsolved Sudoku puzzle, solves the puzzle using recursion, then prints it out.
+This is a project where I take the Sudoku solver program I've written in Java to a newer version in C++.
+This sudoku solver reads the puzzle textfile, solves the puzzle using recursion, then saves the solution into a separate text file.

 YouTube demonstration: